BjoernKW/ZenQuery/README.md

 SELECT * FROM table WHERE field = ?
 OR another_field = ?
 ```

+These arguments can then be supplied as [additional URL parameters](#formats) to your API call.s

 #### <a name="foreign-keys"/>Navigating entities referenced by foreign keys

 If your database tables make use of foreign keys for referencing entities ZenQuery will automatically link those to the